United States Border Patrol Special Operations Group BORTAC

 Date Employer Location Nature Outcome

-Jun 23, 2024 BLM Utah State Office SEVIER, UTAH Fractures and soft tissue injuries Hosp.
+Jun 23, 2024 BLM Utah State Office SEVIER, Utah Fractures and soft tissue injuries Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports